milesgrimshaw/bingoboardgenerator/README.md

 #Bingo Board Generator

 This is a working scaffold that you can use to generate 5x5 bingo boards.
+Each board takes 24 inputs + text for the center free space spot.
+Each of the 24 inputs are randomly shuffled and placed the board.
+This means that user can generate a set of unique boards.
 The boards are totally plain, so styling is up to you using css.

 ## Divs